BlackHat-Magic/Lyci-Link/README.md

 ---

-Carrd/Linktree, but overengineered and bespoke and probably underoptimized.
+Carrd/Linktree, but overengineered and bespoke and probably underoptimized...